kechcole/Webmapping-with-Django-and-Leaflet/README.md

 Installing virtual enviroment with these dependancies : Django, Django-leaflet , gdal wheel, psycopg2 from the command line.

 ### Configure settings file.
-Database connection is established with appropriate credetials and then enable gdal and leaflet in INSTALLED APP variable by including the contrib.gis module.
+Database connection is established with appropriate credetials and then enable gdal and leaflet in INSTALLED APP variable by including the gis contrib module, this enables the GeoDjango gis framework.

 ## 3. Geographic Data Modelling.
 The shapefile containing countries geometries with their corresponding population data must be modelled in a PostreSQL database and be displayed in a Django admin model.